tweag/asterius/docs/building.md

 In addition to your own build configs.

-On Linux, a `nix` binary cache for the custom `ghc` is provided.
-See the CircleCI config file at `.circleci/config.yml` for details.
-The `NIXPKGS_REV` environment variable specifies which revision of [patched `nixpkgs`](https://github.com/TerrorJack/asterius-nixpkgs) should be used.
-The `haskell.compiler.ghcAsterius` package is the custom `ghc` for `asterius`.
-The binary cache server address is `https://canis.sapiens.moe/` (signatures not enabled yet).

-On Windows, a prebuilt `ghc` tarball is provided.
+On Linux/Windows, a prebuilt `ghc` tarball is provided.
 It's already included in [`stack.yaml`](https://github.com/tweag/asterius/blob/master/stack.yaml).

 ## Extra dependencies